AE Golf News

 Fenway Golf Club - No. 7 - 636

-Unlike other versions, the Great Hazard at Fenway Golf Club does not span the entire fairway.
-Positioned on the right side, it forces players to the left, where they must be cautious of OB.
+Unlike other renditions, the Great Hazard at Fenway Golf Club does not span the entire fairway.
+Positioned on the right, it forces players left, where they must be cautious of OB.

 Picture